zawaad/synthesiza/README.md

 # synthesiza
-this is going to be a shit
+this is going to be a shitshow